genesiscommunitysuccess/docs/autommated-docs-updates/README_NEXTSTEPS.md

 - **Automatic checkout and pull**: Ensures base branch is up to date before creating new branch
 - **Error recovery**: Comprehensive error handling with detailed error messages

-### 3. GitHub API Service
+### 3. GitHub API Service ✅ **COMPLETED**

-New service for PR creation:
+The GitHub service has been successfully implemented with the following features:

 ```typescript
 interface GitHubService {